Reading time: 5 min.

 Dr Ahmad Moussa (FRCS)

-This post-transplant shock hair loss usually starts after 2-3 weeks in the hair transplant timeline, and lasts for a couple of weeks.
 So what will your hairline look like 1 month after a hair transplant?
-In this article, we’ll examine the hairlines of 6 men 1 month after their hair restoration surgery, and explore some of the common side effects you may see around this time.
+In this article, we’ll examine the hairlines of 6 men in the 1-month period after their hair restoration surgery, and explore some of the common side effects you may see around this time.

 Hair transplant photos after 1 month